What are the most spectacular roads in Mongolia?

-Located on the Western most point of Mongolia in Bayan-Ulgii Province, the Potanin Glacier is the longest glacier in the country.
+Located in the Bayan-Ulgii Province of Mongolia, the Potanin Glacier is the longest glacier in the country.
+Reaching the glacier by car is an extreme journey.

 Located in the Khövsgöl Province of Mongolia, the Jaargalant wooden bridge is 128.18m long on the Ider river.
 It’s one of the most spectacular bridges in the world.

-Located in the northern part of the Altai mountain range, near the Chinese border, in Bayan-Ölgii, the westernmost of the provinces of Mongolia, Khurgan and Khoton are two lakes situated at an elevation of more than 2.000m.
+Located in the northern part of the Altai mountain range, near the Chinese border in Bayan-Ölgii province, Mongolia, Khurgan and Khoton are a pair of lakes situated at more than 2,000m above sea level.

-Tolbo Lake is a high mountain fresh water lake at an elevation of 2.080m (6,824ft) above the sea level, located in western Mongolia.
+Tolbo Lake is a high mountain lake at an elevation of 2,080m (6,824ft) above sea level, located in the center of Bayan-Ölgii Province, Mongolia.

 Crossing the Khurgan and Khoton Lakes Bridge